-Congratulations to the recipient and finalists of the 2014 Candace J. Johnson Award for Staff Excellence!
+Congratulations to the recipient of the 2015 Candace J. Johnson Award for Staff Excellence!

 2014 Candace J. Johnson Award for Staff Excellence